 - Washington Alaskan Malamute Adoption League (WAMAL) – Formed in 1998, this rescue focuses on rehabilitating and rehoming this beautiful breed.
 Aside from Washington, their service has extended to Oregon.
 They require interested adopters to be at least 23 years old to be approved.

-Money-Saving Tips for Alaskan Malamute Parents
+Money-Saving Tips for Alaskan Malamute Owners

 Owning a large dog like an Alaskan Malamute also requires a large budget.
 However, there are situations when you need to cut down on finances to save for other expenses.